simple-crypto/SCALib/README.rst

 Welcome to SCALE
 ================
-Side-Channel Attack & Leakage Evaluation (SCALE) is a tool-box that contains state-of-the-art tools for side-channel evaluation.
-Its focus is on providing efficient implementations of analysis methods widely used by the side-channel community and maintaining a flexible and simple interface.
+Side-Channel Attack & Leakage Evaluation (SCALE) is a Python package that contains state-of-the-art tools for side-channel evaluation.
+It focuses on providing efficient implementations of analysis methods widely used by the side-channel community and maintaining a flexible and simple interface.

-SCALE contains various features for side-channel analysis:
+SCALE contains various features for side-channel analysis.
+Please read :ref:`the SCALE workflow<SCALE workflow>` for more details:

-- Metrics for side-channel analysis:
+- Metrics:

   - `SNR <scale/metrics/snr.py>`_: Signal-to-noise ratio.
 - Modeling leakage distribution:

   - `LDAClassifier <scale/modeling/ldaclassifier.py>`_: Template in linear subspaces.
-- Attacks to recover secret keys
+- Attacks:

-  - `SASCAGraph <scale/attacks/sascagraph.py>`_: Generalization of divide and conquer with Soft Analytical Attacks.
+  - `SASCAGraph <scale/attacks/sascagraph.py>`_: Generalization of `Divide & Conquer` with Soft Analytical Attacks.
-- Postprocessing to analyse attacks results
+- Postprocessing to analyse attacks results:

-  - `rankestimation <scale/postprocessing/rankestimation.py>`_: Histogram based full key rank estimation
+  - `rankestimation <scale/postprocessing/rankestimation.py>`_: Histogram based full key rank estimation.

 Install
 =======
-You can simply install SCALE by using PyPi and running:
+You can install SCALE by using PyPi packages and running:

 .. code-block::